nhsengland/model-card/model_cards/model_card_template.md

 **Feature Engineering:** _Details on the process of creating and selecting features if relevant._

-**Algorithm Details:** _Describe the main steps in the model inference process, e.g. are there any pre or post processing steps or how is the model output interpreted or actioned upon?_
+**Algorithm Details:** _Describe the main steps in the model inference process, e.g. are there any pre or post processing steps or how is the model output interpreted or acted upon?_

 **Alternative Methods Considered:**
 1. _Option B_